pratikthakre3820/IndianPremierLeague-Analysis/README.md

 Questions:

 1)The IPL dataset was cleaned and Exploratory Data Analysis was performed using Seaborn and Matplotlib.
-The analysis revealed the following insights:
+The analysis revealed the following insights.

 2)Mumbai hosted the maximum number of matches.

 3)The preferred choice after winning a toss in Mumbai is to field first.
 4)Mumbai Indians won the toss the maximum number of times (83).
 5)Mumbai Indians have won more matches in Mumbai than any other team.